LAKSHYAJAIN16/Kalos.Learning/README.md

 ### Logistic Regression
 ![lr](https://raw.githubusercontent.com/LAKSHYAJAIN16/assets/main/snap6.png)

-And that's scratching the surface.
+And that's just scratching the surface.

 ## Neural Network
 The Main Focus of `Kalos.Learning` is Neural Networks.
 We offer a **scalable, expandable and easy to use** way to implement Neural Networks, comprised of 4 elements :-